tomkren/pikater/docs/guide_user/User-guide.md

 4. Click `Ok`.
 The account register form will be closed and login dialog will be visible again.
 5. Fill credentials of your new account and click `Ok`.
 You will be logged in using your new account.

 Note that experiments queued under your new account will have the lowest possible priority.
-Consider contacting the administrator to raise it.
+Consider contacting an administrator to raise it.

 ### How do I change my password?<a name="changePassword"></a>